🇬🇪 Georgia Expats

 New-build luxury (Vake/Vera) $1,200–$2,000+ Modern finishes, parking, gym

-What "city center" means in Tbilisi: Vake, Vera, Saburtalo, Old Town, Marjanishvili, and Rustaveli area.
-"Outside center" typically means Gldani, Isani, Didube, or Dighomi — still well-connected but less walkable to the main social hubs.
+What "city center" means: Vake, Vera, Saburtalo, Old Town, Marjanishvili, and the Rustaveli area.
+"Outside center" means Gldani, Isani, Didube, Dighomi, or Chugureti — still well-connected but less walkable to the main social hubs.

 Where Expats Actually Live